Model Predictive Control via Probabilistic Inference: A Tutorial and Survey: Introduction

 \section{Introduction}

-Establishing a universal control theory applicable to diverse robots and tasks has long been a fundamental goal in robotics research.
-For complex tasks, we often require control methods that optimize actions while predicting future states.
-Model Predictive Control (MPC) and related optimal control frameworks are built upon this principle.
-MPC formulates robot control and task execution as finite-horizon optimal control problems, solving them at each time step to determine sophisticated robot behaviors.

-To apply MPC to a specific application, we design cost functions and system dynamics for the target robot and task.
-However, the resulting formulations often exhibit strong nonlinearity, making them intractable for numerical optimization methods.
-In many practical applications, what we truly need is not infinite-horizon stability or convergence guarantees, but rather an optimization framework capable of reliably solving a broad class of optimal control problems with straightforward implementation.
+Establishing a universal control theory applicable to diverse robots and tasks has long been a fundamental goal in robotics research.{Establishing a general control framework applicable to diverse systems and tasks has long been a fundamental goal in control and robotics research.} Model Predictive Control (MPC) offers an intuitive and general framework by optimizing actions while predicting future states over a finite horizon.
+To apply MPC to real-world robots and tasks{applications}, we may need to formulate complex optimal control problems that capture the intricacies of robot{system} dynamics and task requirements.
+However, these formulations often exhibit strong nonlinearity, making them intractable for traditional numerical optimization methods widely familiar in the control field.
+In many applications such as robotics, what we need is not only strong theoretical guarantees, but also an easy-to-use optimization framework that can reliably solve a broad class of optimal control problems with minimal implementation effort.

-This article provides a tutorial on the theory and applications of probabilistic inference-based approaches to solving MPC optimal control problems, a topic that has attracted robotic research attention in recent years.
-This framework belongs to the class of sampling-based MPC methods, which randomly sample robot actions and determine optimal behaviors from these samples.
-Consequently, it is fundamentally applicable to optimal control problems with arbitrary dynamics and cost functions.
+Based on the above background, probabilistic inference-based{Probabilistic Inference-based} MPC, hereafter referred to as PI-MPC, has gained popularity for many applications recently.
+As illustrated in Fig.~\ref{fig:overview}, PI-MPC represents the optimal control problem as an optimal control distribution and solves it using variational inference{Variational Inference} (VI) techniques.
+This approach belongs to the class of sampling-based MPC methods\footnote{When the dynamics and cost are analytically tractable (\eg, linear-Gaussian), sampling-free inference methods can also be applied~\citep{todorov2008general, kappen2012optimal}.
+This tutorial focuses on sampling-based methods because they impose the fewest assumptions on cost functions and dynamics.}, which randomly sample robot actions{control inputs} and determine optimal behaviors from these samples.
+Consequently, it is applicable to optimal control problems with arbitrary dynamics and cost functions.

-Attempts to solve optimal control problems through probabilistic inference date back to the early 2000s, beginning with path integral control~\cite{kappen2005path}, extending to information-theoretic frameworks through Model Predictive Path Integral Control (MPPI)~\cite{williams2018information}, and reaching connections to Reinforcement Learning (RL) through the general framework of Control as Inference (CaI)~\cite{levine2018reinforcement}.
-This article begins with an exposition of general frameworks such as CaI, derives the widely-used MPPI algorithm, and introduces advanced methods and practical considerations for applications.
-In addition to the aforementioned references, this work draws upon~\cite{wang2021variational,abdolmaleki2018maximum}.